damianoneill/healthbot/docs/bulk-provisioning.md

 Data extraction involves extracting data from homogeneous or heterogeneous sources; data transformation processes data by data cleansing and transforming them into a proper storage format/structure for the purposes of querying and analysis; finally, data loading describes the insertion of data into the final target database.

-With h7t, we use the term ETL as it is well understood, in the context of Healthbot a precise definition is described below;
+With h7t, we use the term ETL as it is well understood.
+In the context of Healthbot a precise definition is described below;

 - Extract information from an existing Healthbot installation e.g. extracting the Device configurations and storing them locally in a format that can be used against the same or other Healthbot installations.
 - Transform information in one format for e.g. Device details stored in a CSV file into a format that can be consumed by this tool.